Ride height: Trucks

 18-wheel tractor-trailers also have to take the ground clearance of both their tractor and especially trailer into consideration on certain areas of uneven terrain, such as raised railroad crossings.
 Their extremely long wheelbase means that such terrain could potentially catch the undercarriage of the trailer in the wide space between the axles, potentially leaving the truck stuck with no means to extricate itself.

 Buses

-In some areas buses are required to have a ground clearance of at least 100 mm.
+In some areas (such as South Australia) buses are required to have a ground clearance of at least 100 mm.
 Too much ride height can cause the vehicle to have an excessively high center of gravity, which could cause the vehicle to be unstable or even flip.

+Types of ground clearance

+Axle clearance

+Colloquially referred to as differential clearance or diff clearance.
+Distance from bottom exterior of axle housing or bottom exterior of differential housing, whichever is lower, to the ground.

+Suspension clearance

+Distance between bottom of suspension components to ground.
+In vehicles with independent suspension this is typically the distance between the bottom of the lower control arm and the ground.

+Running clearance

+Distance between the bottom of the lowest sprung mass and the ground.